JorgeChaparroS/movies-technical-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.

+To develop this application, the next thecnologies, dependencies and techniques for frontend development were used:
+    - Modules
+    - Components
+    - Pipes
+    - Services
+    - Guards
+    - Lazy Loading
+    - Chaps Angular Lib (NPM dependency created by me to give the Theme to the application)
+    - Bootstrap.

 ## Installation and project launching

 Type the next command  in a terminal (make sure you are at the right workspace): "git clone https://github.com/JorgeChaparroS/movies-technical-assignment".